spalx/common-loggers-pkg/README.md

 Kafka events logger.
 Logs to a rotation file.
 File is rotated every 7 days or when 50MB size is reached.

+### httpLogger

+HTTP requests logger.
+Logs to a rotation file.
+File is rotated every 5 days or when 100MB size is reached.

 ### accessLogger

 Incoming HTTP requests logger.
 Logs to a rotation file.
 File is rotated every 5 days or when 100MB size is reached.